kubernetes/examples/staging/podsecuritypolicy/rbac/README.md

 ### Policies

 The first step to enforcing cluster constraints via PSP is to create your policies.
 In this example we will use two policies, `restricted` and `privileged`.
-For simplicity, the only difference between these policies is the ability to run a privileged container.
+The `privileged` policy allows any type of pod.
+The `restricted` policy only allows limited users, groups, volume types, and does not allow host access or privileged containers.

 ```yaml
 apiVersion: extensions/v1beta1